Een Griekse prijsschutter in een selectie die niet de helft waard is van die van AA Gent: tien weetjes over Rapid Wenen

 • Volgens Transfermarkt.com is de hele selectie samen 31,75 miljoen euro waard.
 Ter vergelijking: die van de Buffalo’s wordt door de gespecialiseerde site op 80,63 miljoen euro geraamd.

 • Rapid schopte het twee keer tot de poulefase van de Champions League: in 1996/97 en in 2005/06.
-Vijf keer kwam het uit in de poulefase van wat toen nog de UEFA Cup heette.
+In die laatste campagne verloor het alle matchen in een poule met Bayern München, Juventus en ook Club Brugge.
+In de Europa League zijn de Oostenrijkers een regelmatigere klant.
+In 2018/19 haalden ze nog de tweede ronde.

 • Het team wordt gecoacht door Dietmar Kühbauer, een Oostenrijker van 49 jaar oud.
 Hij staat er aan het roer sinds 1 oktober 2018 en heeft nog een contract dat hem tot de zomer van 2021 aan de club bindt.

 • Rapid Wenen is de ex-ploeg van huidig AA Gent-spits Giorgi Kvilitaia.
 Hij kwam in de zomer van 2018 over voor drie miljoen euro.
-Ook landgenoten Boli Bolingoli en Axel Lawarée kwamen ooit uit voor de groenhemden.
+Ook landgenoten Boli Bolingoli (hij vertrok vorig jaar naar Celtic Glasgow) en Axel Lawarée kwamen ooit uit voor de groenhemden.

 • De laatste basiself, gisteren in de eerste ronde van de Oostenrijkse beker tegen St. Johann (5-0-winst in een 4-3-3-formatie): Richard Strebinger - Maximilian Hofmann, Filip Stojkovic, Leo Greiml, Maximilian Ullmann - Thomas Murg, Dejan Petrovic, Dejan Ljubicic - Taxiarchis Fountas, Ercan Kara, Kelvin Arase

 • Sinds de start van de Bundesliga in 1911, degradeerde Rapid nog nooit.
 Het speelt dus al 109 jaar op het hoogste niveau.
-De club werd gesticht in 1899.

 Lees ook.